-GLSEN (Gay, Lesbian, Straight Education Network)- A national organization for educators and students who want to create schools where differences are respected.
+GLSEN (Gay, Lesbian, Straight Education Network) - A national organization for educators and students who want to create schools where differences are respected.
 They support Safe Space training, a Day of Silence event, Gay-Straight Alliance clubs, and other resources for educators.

-Human Rights Campaign-National lesbian, gay, bisexual and transgender civil rights organization,
+Human Rights Campaign- National lesbian, gay, bisexual, and transgender civil rights organization,

 Lambda Legal Defense Fund-This organization aims to create equality for lesbians and gays.
-It has developed publications on LGBTQ+ students' rights.
+It has developed publications on the rights of LGBTQ+ students.